DionTech/laravel-vault/README.md

 $user->vaults()->first()->get("AN_API_KEY");
 ```

-There are bow a few new options more now of how to write the code:
+There are now a few new options more now of how to write the code:

 ```php
 Vault::open("a vault name")->add("facaded_secret", "simple value"); //will create the vault